 Although pollution can be regulated and monitored to a certain extent, accidental, negligent, deliberate or unlawful pollution cannot be planned for or controlled.
-Unfortunately, high-density human habitation areas are places where such events are almost certain to occur.
-Therefore an increase in pollutants and in garbage and marine debris is an almost certain by-product of the operational stage of the TOT Development (see Section 6.3.6).
+Unfortunately, high-density human habitation areas are places where such events are more likely to occur.
+Therefore an increase in pollutants and in garbage and marine debris is an almost certain by-product of the operational stage of the TOT Development (see Section 6.1.8).

-An increase in noise pollution is also likely to persist after the construction phase, through the general noise levels generated by human communities and through the increase in large and small vessel use in Cleveland Bay (see Section 6.3.5).
-Increased vessel traffic also poses a direct hazard to marine mammals and reptiles, either by displacing them or striking them (see Section 6.5.4).
+An increase in noise pollution is also likely to persist after the construction phase through the increase in large and small vessel use in Cleveland Bay (see Section $6.3.6\underline{6.1.7}$), although the general noise levels generated by residential communities is generally considerably lower than that emanating from coastal resort developments.
+Increased vessel traffic also poses a direct hazard to marine mammals and reptiles, either by displacement or boat strike (see Section 6.3.7).

-All of the above potential impacts during both the Construction and Operation of the TOT need to be placed into the context of "no significant proportional increase over existing ambient conditions in the Cleveland Bay area".
+All of the above potential impacts during both the Construction and Operation of the TOT need to be placed into the context of "no significant proportional increase over existing ambient conditions in the Cleveland Bay area"

-6.3 IMPACTS ON WORLD HERITAGE VALUES OF THE GBRWHA
+1.38 IMPACTS ON WORLD HERITAGE VALUES OF THE GBRWHA